microsoft/Windows-driver-samples/audio/sysvad/README.md

 #### A note on signatures

-Since most of these binary files are executed in kernel mode, it is important that they are signed and, optionally, to have a kernel debugger atached.
+Since most of these binary files are executed in kernel mode, it is important that they are signed and, optionally, to have a kernel debugger attached.

 Without any signature or kernel debugger, the driver will not be installed in the target computer.
-With a kernel debugger attached, the driver can be installed and the driver files (.sys extension) would be loaded, but any APO or keyword spotter files (.dll files) will not be loaded.
+With a kernel debugger attached, the driver can be installed and the driver files (.sys extension) would be loaded, but any user mode files (.dll files) will not be loaded.

 The only way of installing and executing the whole driver sample is to have all the files (.sys, .dll and .cat) signed with a trusted certificate.
 This will allow the entire driver to be loaded even without a kernel debugger attached.